Sadiq Muhammad Khan Abbasi V: Later life

 In 1953, Sir Sadiq represented Pakistan at the installation of Faisal II of Iraq and also at the coronation of Elizabeth II, who was also the Queen of Pakistan.
 In 1955, an accord was signed between Sadiq Mohammad and Governor-General Malik Ghulam Muhammad, according to which the State of Bahawalpur would become part of the province of West Pakistan and the Nawab was to receive a yearly stipend, or privy purse, of 32 lakhs of rupees and was to keep the title of Nawab and its precedence both inside and outside Pakistan.

-In May 1966 Nawab Sadiq died in London, which ended his long 59 years as Nawab and Amir of Bahawalpur; his body was brought back to Bahawalpur and was buried in his family's ancestral graveyard at Derawar Fort.
+In May 1966, Nawab Sadiq died in London, which ended his long 59 years as Nawab and Amir of Bahawalpur; his body was brought back to Bahawalpur and was buried in his family's ancestral graveyard at Derawar Fort.
 His eldest son Nawab Muhammad Abbas Khan Abbasi succeeded to his father's title of Nawab of Bahawalpur.
 Another son, Saeed-ur-Rashid Abbasi was a Federal Minister of the Government of Pakistan.
-Sir Sadiq’s grandson Nawab Salahuddin Ahmed Abbasi currently holds the title of Nawab.
+Sir Sadiq's grandson Nawab Salahuddin Ahmed Abbasi currently holds the title of Nawab purely as a titular distinction.

 His descendants of the royal house include: his heir apparent, Nawab Brig.
-Muhammad Abbas Khan Abbasi (former Governor of Punjab); his grandchildren Nawab Salahuddin Ahmed Abbasi (Urdu: نواب صلاح الدین عباسی) who is a Member of Parliament in Pakistan, Prince Falahuddin Abbasi (who died in London in April 2016 from cancer), Princess Aiysha Yasmien Abbasi and Princess Safia Nausheen Abbasi.
+Muhammad Abbas Khan Abbasi (former Governor of Punjab); his grandchildren Nawab Salahuddin Ahmed Abbasi (Urdu: نواب صلاح الدین عباسی) who is a Member of Parliament in Pakistan, Prince Falahuddin Abbasi (who died in London in April 2016, from cancer), Princess Aiysha Yasmien Abbasi and Princess Safia Nausheen Abbasi.

 Death

-He died in May 1966, at the age of 61.
+He died on 24 May 1966 in London.
+He was survived by 23 heirs, and his eldest son, Abbas Abbasi, was recognised as his successor by the Government of Pakistan.